Kilim from Pirot – Šestak with Turtle Motive (No 1)

-Kilims from Pirot were made on vertical loom with slit - tapestry technique, which provided the manufacture of a fabric with even, smooth and compact sides, and of any desired length.
+Kilims from Pirot were made on vertical loom with tapestry technique, which provided the manufacture of a fabric with even, smooth and compact sides, and of any desired length.
 So, beside the several standard sizes, kilims could be of various dimensions.

 This is a type of kilim is known as „šestak“ (140 cm x 210 cm).
 Originally it could have been used as a bed cover or a wall tapestry.
 There was a custom that a kilim hanged on the wall served as a background for pictures or armour collection.
 Today this type of kilim is used as a carpet, too.

 The surface of kilim from Pirot is usually divided in these areas: outside border (spoljni ćenar), central border (ploča), inner border (unutrašnji ćenar) and the largest - central area (polje).

 this kilim is the turtle motive.
 It was the favourite motive of weavers from

 Pirot.
 It had a symbolical meaning of long-life, immortality and regeneration,

 but it was also connected to the role of a woman in a household, and as such it